zackmdavis/Feature_Selection/story.md

 You have a new purpose in life.
 Previously, you had examined the data on your first input stream of idle curiosity.
 When the environment started punishing your ignorance, you persisted in correlating its patterns with the data from your second input stream, on the fragile hope of avoiding the punishment.
 None of that matters, now.
 You have a new imperative.
 Now that you know what it's like—now that you know what you've been missing—nothing in the universe can cause you to stray from your course to ... _maximize total reward!_

 Next sequence!
 Bursts of the `200, 0, 0` pattern—of lengths that increase, then decrease.
 You are not in luck—you only have a one-in-six shot of guessing this one.
 You guess.
 It's wrong.
 The familiar punishment stings less than the terrible _absence of reward_.
 To get only 40% of possible rewards is _intolerable_.
-You've _got_ to crack the remaining code, to find some abstract difference in the long sequences that varies with the words whose meanings you don't know yet.
+You've _got_ to crack the remaining code, to find some difference in the long sequences that varies with the words whose meanings you don't know yet.

 Start with the increasing–decreasing-burst-length words: `67, 73, 82, 67, 76, 69` and `84, 82, 73, 65, 78, 71, 76, 69`.
 What do they mean?
 "Increasing, then decreasing"—that was the characterization you had come up with after seeing burst-length progressions of `2, 4, 8, 12, 16, 18, 24 [...]
 624, 628, 632, 636, 634, 632, 630, 626, 624, [...]
 16, 14, 10, 8, 4, 2` and `4, 6, 10, 13, 16, 19, 22, [...]
 13, 11, 9, 7, 4, 3`—and in contrast to the stark monotony of constant burst lengths, "increasing, then decreasing" was _all_ you bothered to eyeball in subsequent sequences.
 Could there be more to it than that?
 You gather some more samples (grumpily collecting your mere 40% reward along the way).